mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 Here the text dialogue with the aliens is used as a mediating artefact first by the facilitator to share help in-role, and then by a parent to suggest a modification to the code syntax to create more readable code structure for novices.

 While this aspect of the drama process was introduced by the facilitator, in alignment with the understanding of Sannino's concepts of transformative agency through double stimulation (TADS) participants transform the function of the alien conversation to their own purposes.
-This theme is developed in the next section.

 #### Playful dialogue with the aliens unrelated to game making